ctriv/kube-cert-manager/docs/deployment-arguments.md

     #- "-default-email=me@example.com"
     # If you set a default provider, you can omit the field/annotation from Certificates/Ingresses
     #- "-default-provider=googlecloud"
+    # Number of parallel jobs to run at once.
+Default is 4 workers.
+    #- "-workers=8"
 ```

 ## Required Arguments